-Engaging across the curriculum Georgia State University College to Career program 23 This unique Quality Enhancement Plan is a campus-wide effort to get students to recognize the career competencies that they are acquiring through their curricular and co-curricular activities while at Georgia State, a four-year public research university.
-Because of this effort and others, The Brookings Institute ranked Georgia State first in Georgia and 25th in the nation for social mobility in 2017 and a national leader in graduating Black students.
-24 Dean College (Mass.), All College Learning Goals.
-Dean College, a four-year private college, has systematically integrated career advising into their curriculum and co-curriculum.
-25 The campus recently re-envisioned their 'All College Learning Goals' to align with the needs and goals of their student population.
-Engaging students within the classroom The University of Wisconsin Milwaukee's class "Planning Your Major & Career. " 26 Internal analysis at the University of Wisconsin Milwaukee, a four-year public research university, showed that students who dropped out or were at risk of dropping out often had low career certainty and were often undeclared in their major.
+Engaging across the curriculum

+Georgia State University College to Career program28

+This unique Quality Enhancement Plan is a campus-wide effort to get students to recognize the career competencies that they are acquiring through their curricular and co-curricular activities while at Georgia State, a four-year public research university.
+Because of this effort and others, The Brookings Institute ranked Georgia State first in Georgia and 25th in the nation for social mobility in 2017 and a national leader in graduating Black students.29

+Dean College (Mass.), All College Learning Goals.
+Dean College, a four-year private college, has systematically integrated career advising into their curriculum and co-curriculum.30 The campus recently re-envisioned their 'All College Learning Goals' to align with the needs and goals of their student population.

+Engaging students within the classroom

+The University of Wisconsin Milwaukee's class "Planning Your Major & Career."
+31 Internal analysis at the University of Wisconsin Milwaukee, a four-year public research university, showed that students who dropped out or were at risk of dropping out often had low career certainty and were often undeclared in their major.
 To address this, the campus developed a career exploration class that is now required for students who are undeclared.
 They are beginning to track the impact of the class to see how it affects persistence, graduation, and career mobility for specific demographic indicators.

-^{23 &}quot;College to Career," Georgia State University, accessed on September 9, 2020, https://success.gsu.edu/initiatives/college-to-careers/
+^{31 &}quot;Career Planning and Resource Center," University of Wisconsin Milwaukee, accessed on September 22, 2020, https://uwm.edu/careerplan/.